adithyaa2001/Design-of-CMOS-AND-Gate/README.md

 **From the above plots we can clearly see that the output is high if and only if both inputs are high**

+## Author
+V.Adithyaa, 3rd year B.Tech Instrumentation and Control Engineering student at National Institute of Technology Trichy

+## Acknowledgements
+I would like to thank IIT Hyderabad, VSD and Synopsys for giving me this wonderfull opportunity to learn and grow.

 ## References
 Digital Integrated Circuits : A Design Perspective (Jan Rabaey and Anantha Chandrakasan)

-## Acknowledgements
-I would like to thank IIT Hyderabad, VSD and Synopsys for giving us this wonderfull opportunity to learn and grow